 Warning: as with all things COVID-19, the evaluation of this topic is changing in real time.
 There is increasing evidence that SARS-CoV-2 can be aerosolized in day to day settings.
-The post below was written at the beginning of April and will be updated soon.
+The post below the asterisks was written at the beginning of April 2020 (update, August, 2020).

 …or rather, there is no evidence right now that infectious SARS-CoV-2 virus is airborne.